 Students must make arrangements with their employers for release for attendance on the afternoons on which the prescribed courses are held as set out in the timetable.
-Students are expected to undertake a minimum of two hours' study to each hour of class work.

 Modular Course

 The programme will be provided as a credit system to be taken by candidates over a period of two or more years.
 In order to obtain the Degree, candidates must attend an approved set of courses and pass the relevant University Examinations.
 The courses and credits are shown below and the Degree will be awarded when the candidate has successfully attained a total of 18 credits.